Streaming architecture¶

-The DebConf video team streaming setup gives users access to HLS (HTTP Live Streaming) streams, that are very easy to wrap for web-based consumption.
+The DebConf video team streaming setup gives users access to HLS (HTTP Live Streaming) and DASH (Dynamic Adaptive Streaming over HTTP) streams, which both are very easy to wrap for web-based consumption.
 To push the streams to the backends, RTMP streams are used on the backend.

-Our streaming infrastructure is split in two layers: streaming backends receive a H.264 encoded stream from each room via RTMP, and generate HLS (HTTP Live Streaming) streams on HTTPS.
-Streaming frontends are currently simple caching HTTPS reverse proxies, allowing load distribution and geographic redirections to reduce the latency downlading video segments for the clients.
+Our streaming infrastructure is split in two layers: streaming backends receive a H.264 encoded stream from each room via RTMP, and generate HLS (HTTP Live Streaming) streams on HTTPS, as well as, optionally, DASH streams using other codecs (such as AV1).
+Streaming frontends are currently simple caching HTTPS reverse proxies, allowing load distribution and geographic redirections to reduce the latency downloading video segments for the clients.

 All TLS certificates (for HTTPS) are handled using either Let’s Encrypt or by generating self-signed certificates.
 To accommodate geographic redirections or other DNS manipulations, when using Let’s Encrypt, all of the challenges are centralized on the streaming backend host, while all frontends redirect their requests there.